arturoestrada/arturoestrada.github.io/Home.md

 ---
 title: ""
-permalink: "/Home/"
+permalink: "/Aboutme/"
 layout: page
 ---

 ## About Me
 I am a Ph.D.
-Candidate in Operations Management at the School of Management of University College London (UK), supervised by Rouba Ibrahim and Dongyuan Zhan.
+Candidate in Operations Management at the School of Management, University College London (UK), supervised by Rouba Ibrahim and Dongyuan Zhan.

 Here is my C.V.